 Kutik was a featured soloist in Joseph Schwantner’s The Poet’s Hour – Soliloquy for Violin on episode six of Gerard Schwarz’s All-Star Orchestra, a made-for-television classical music concert series released on DVD by Naxos and broadcast nationally on PBS.

-Kutik has performed with orchestras throughout the United States including the East Texas, Greensboro, Greenville, Juneau, Lima, North State, Boca Raton, Pensacola, Las Cruces, Westmoreland, Traverse City, Baton Rouge, Lansing, New Haven, and Wyoming symphony orchestras, as well as Florida’s The SYMPHONIA, New York City’s Riverside Symphony and Park Avenue Chamber Symphony, and the Pro Arte Chamber Orchestra of Boston.
-Abroad, he has appeared as guest soloist with Germany’s Norddeutsche Philharmonie Rostock and WDR Rundfunk Orchestra Köln, Montenegro’s Montenegrin Symphony Orchestra, and Japan’s Tokyo Vivaldi Ensemble.
-He has appeared in recital as a part of the Dame Myra Hess Concerts Chicago, Peoples’ Symphony Concerts and Merkin Hall Tuesday Matinee Series in New York City, Hammond Recital Series in Greater Boston, the Baton Rogue Symphony Orchestra’s Lamar Chamber Series, the Embassy Series and The Phillips Collection in Washington DC, and at the Lobkowicz Collections Prague presented by Prince William Lobkowicz.
-Festival performances have included the Tanglewood Music Festival, the opening concert of the 2015 Cape Cod Chamber Music Festival, Nantucket Musical Arts Society, Montana’s Festival Amadeus, Pennsylvania’s Gretna Music, Germany’s Ludwigsburger Schlossfestspiele, and the Verbier Festival in Switzerland.
+Kutik has performed with orchestras throughout the United States including the East Texas, Greensboro, Greenville, Juneau, Lima, North State, Boca Raton, Springfield (MA), Pensacola, Las Cruces, Westmoreland, Baton Rouge, Lansing, New Haven, Dayton, Asheville, Duluth Superior, Springfield (MO) and Wyoming symphony orchestras, as well as Florida’s The SYMPHONIA, New York City’s Riverside Symphony and Park Avenue Chamber Symphony, and the Pro Arte Chamber Orchestra of Boston.
+Abroad, he has appeared as guest soloist with Germany’s Norddeutsche Philharmonie Rostock and WDR Rundfunk Orchestra Köln, Montenegro’s Montenegrin Symphony Orchestra, Japan’s Tokyo Vivaldi Ensemble, and the Cape Town Philharmonic Orchestra.
+He has appeared in recital as a part of the Dame Myra Hess Concerts Chicago, Peoples’ Symphony Concerts, Merkin Hall Tuesday Matinee Series, and National Sawdust in New York City, Hammond Recital Series and Milton Academy’s Gratwick Concerts in Greater Boston, the Baton Rogue Symphony Orchestra’s Lamar Chamber Series, the Embassy Series and The Phillips Collection in Washington DC, and at the Lobkowicz Collections Prague presented by Prince William Lobkowicz.
+Festival performances have included the Tanglewood Music Festival, the opening concert of the 2015 Cape Cod Chamber Music Festival, Pennsylvania’s Gretna Music, Germany’s Ludwigsburger Schlossfestspiele, and the Verbier Festival in Switzerland.

 Yevgeny Kutik began violin studies with his mother, Alla Zernitskaya, and went on to study with Zinaida Gilels, Shirley Givens, Roman Totenberg, and Donald Weilerstein.
 He holds a bachelor’s degree from Boston University and a master’s degree from the New England Conservatory and currently resides in Boston.
 Kutik’s violin was crafted in Italy in 1915 by Stefano Scarampella.